soystargaze/Vitamin/README.md

 - **Crop Protection:** Prevents crops from being trampled by players.
 - **Elevator:** Create a teleporting elevator for vertical movement.
 - **Elytra Armor:** Elytra provides protection similar to Netherite chestplates (configurable).
 - **Enchants Back:** Recover enchantments when disenchanting using empty books in your inventory (configurable).
+It can also return the [AdvancedEnchantments](https://www.spigotmc.org/resources/1-17-1-21-5-⭕-advancedenchantments-⭐-500-custom-enchants-⭐create-custom-enchantments-✅.43058/) enchantments.
 - **Fire Aspect On Tools:** You can use an anvil to apply `Fire Aspect I/II` to tools.
 It auto-smelts drops when breaking blocks. `Level I` has a 40% chance, while `Level II` has a 100% chance.
 - **Invisible Item Frames:** Toggle the visibility of item frames with `Right-Click (empty hand)`.
 - **Leaf Decay:** Leaves disappear faster when cutting down trees (configurable).